Green Beans with Bacon

 Can this recipe be doubled?

 This recipe can easily be doubled!
 Just double each amount of ingredients and cook the green beans in a larger pan if you have one.
 If not, you may need to stir the green beans more often to ensure they all cook evenly.
-It may take slightly longer to cook them through but cook time will not double to 4 hours – don’t worry!
+It may take slightly longer to cook them through, but the cook time will not double to 4 hours – don’t worry!

-5 from 6 votes
+5 from 8 votes

 Green Beans with Bacon and Brown Sugar